dmnkgrc/workouts-app/README.md

 yarn install
 ```

-- Start dev database (make sure port 5432 is  available).
+- This step requires that you have [docker](https://docs.docker.com/get-docker/) installed.
+Start dev database (make sure port 5432 is  available).
 The code is available in `scripts/start-db.sh`

 ```bash
 yarn start:dev:db